In Intrexx, the various developmental stages of applications, processes and layouts

 This file contains the definitions for line endings for different

-This file contains directories and files that shouldn't be versioned.
+This file contains directories and files that should not be versioned.